Liz's farmhouse-style sitting room with rustic decor, plush white furniture, a white rug, and light coming in through windows.

 Style and Form

-She also chose this grille pattern for a series of Andersen® hinged inswing patio doors, which are repeated throughout the first floor.
-This includes a set of patio doors providing easy access to the rear patio and pool area.
+She carried the grille pattern design into her patio doors, selecting Andersen® hinged inswing patio doors throughout the first floor to create consistency from room to room.
+One set of patio doors provides easy access to the rear patio and pool area.
 And when Galvan’s planned pool house is built, it too will include a hinged patio door to mirror the look of the main house.
 The repetition of form, color, and pattern is all part of creating a look.
-“Cohesion is important in my designs,” Galvan said.
+“Cohesion is important in my designs,” Galvan says.

 In addition to the aesthetic, part of what makes farmhouse design appealing is its practicality.
 A set of hinged doors grant access to the rear patio and a pool, a high-traffic area where Galvan wanted to ensure good flow.